award

 Will I get pulled over for not wearing a seatbelt in Nevada?

 Our attorneys possess a deep understanding of the laws in both California and Nevada, and are well-versed in the nuances that differentiate them.
 An important distinction to note is Nevada’s approach to seat belt laws.
-Unlike some states, Nevada does not primarily enforce front seat belt laws for adults.
+Under NRS 484D.495, Nevada enforces seatbelt use as a secondary law for adults in the front seat.
+This means you cannot be pulled over solely for not wearing a seatbelt unless you’re being stopped for another violation.

 This means that in Nevada, drivers are not typically pulled over solely for not wearing a seatbelt.
 This can inadvertently lead to a lower rate of seatbelt usage, increasing the risk of injuries in car accidents.
 However, if a driver is stopped for another violation, such as speeding, and is found not wearing a seatbelt, they can be penalized for both offenses.